 Antique Restoration Education and Training Program Overviews

-Students engage in hands-on workshop training learn repair and finishing methods, such as removing, applying and reapplying stains and finishing oils.
+Students of furniture restoration and finishing programs engage in hands-on workshop training to learn repair and finishing methods, such as removing, applying and reapplying stains and finishing oils.
 Students may also learn how to properly handle and care for antique wooden items and make small repairs.
 Possible topics of study include:

 - Wood finishing techniques

 - Antique furniture conservation

 Antique restorers often have other occupations and lend extra time to restoring antiques.
 For example, woodworkers may restore and conserve antique wood cabinets or chairs, auto mechanics may restore antique cars and fine artists may work to conserve vintage paintings.
 Possible careers and occupations in antique restoration include:

 Classes focusing on antique restoration may be offered as electives within a degree program, such as interior design, historic preservation, art history and fine arts.
 Private sector classes and apprenticeships in antique restoration may also be sought; however, such specialized training is rare in the United States.
 These classes may focus on restoring specific antique objects, such as antique clocks.

 In 2013, the U.S. Bureau of Labor Statistics (BLS) reported annual median salaries of $28,470 for furniture finishers, who often work with antiques, and $40,020 for museum technicians and curators, who might restore art, textiles and artifacts.
 The BLS predicted slow employment growth in both fields, at 3% for furniture finishers and 7% for museum technicians and curators, from 2012-2022.

 Related to Antique Restoration Education and Training Program Overviews